How Long After Cataract Surgery Can You Bend Over

 Does Everyone Get Cataracts checkCataracts are a common eye problem, especially as we get older.
 Not everyone gets cataracts, but many do.
 If you have blurry vision or other problems with your eyesight, it’s important to visit a doctor.
 Cataract surgery is a good way to treat cataracts and can help you see more clearly.

-If you think you might have cataracts or have trouble seeing clearly, we’re here in Melbourne to help!
 Contact Armadale Eye Clinic today at (03) 9070 5753 to book an appointment.
+You can also read our cataract assessment and next steps for what to expect.
+We’re here in Melbourne to support you every step of the way.
 We will help you get the care you need.

 Note: Any surgical or invasive procedure carries risks.
 Before proceeding, you should seek a second